-In 2017-2018, I am a Preceptor in Contemporary Civilization (a two-semester class on moral and political philosophy from Plato to the 20th century: https://www.college.columbia.edu/core/conciv/texts) in the Core Curriculum at Columbia University.
+In 2017-2019, I am a Preceptor in Contemporary Civilization (a class on moral and political philosophy from Plato to Foucault: https://www.college.columbia.edu/core/conciv/texts) in the Core Curriculum at Columbia University.

 Before coming to Columbia University, I did research on emotions in Aristotle’s philosophy and in Greek tragedies.
 I worked on the multiple senses of being in Aristotle, Brentano and Heidegger.
 And I did research on Heidegger’s unpublished notes on Brentano’s Von der Mannigfachen Bedeutung des Seienden.